 Blossom Bar pairs creative cocktails with an iteration of Sichuan Garden, a Chinese restaurant founded by second-generation owner Ran Duan’s parents.
 The menu here is a bit tighter than the family’s original Woburn location (now also home to The Baldwin Bar), but it plays all the hits, like sweet-and-savory House Special Eggplant with saucy minced chicken; and Hot Dry Beef amped up with stir fried scallions, carrots, ginger, and chili.
 Such deeply flavorful fare cries out for the acidic touch of a well-made tropical drink, and Blossom Bar’s rum-centric list is on hand to supply you with a Broken Spanish or a Bocadillo Sour.
 It’s open for on-site dining and takeout.

 Sumiao Hunan Kitchen

-Sumiao challenges any preconceived notions about Chinese restaurants with a sleek, modern dining room and bar, plus a menu that focuses squarely on authentic Hunanese cooking.
+Sumiao Hunan Kitchen challenges any preconceived notions about Chinese restaurants with a sleek, modern dining room and bar, plus a menu that focuses squarely on authentic Hunanese cooking.
 What does that mean?
-Think bold, punchy flavors, like Five-Spiced Braised Beef with garlic and chili sauce; Nom Numb Wings in dried chili and peppercorn oil; and Spicy Twin Lobsters with ginger, and other spice-laden fare.
+Think bold, punchy flavors, like Five-Spiced Braised Beef with garlic and chili sauce; Nom Numb Wings in dried chili and peppercorn oil; and wok-tossed Spicy Twin Lobsters with ginger, and other spice-laden fare.
 The Kendall Square spot also boasts an inventive cocktail list that champions China’s national spirit, baijiu.
 Get acquainted with the floral, funky liquor in a cocktail called Perpetual Motion or sample it neat.
-Sumiao Hunan Kitchen offers indoor and seasonal outdoor dining, plus takeout and delivery.
+Sumiao offers indoor and seasonal outdoor dining, plus takeout and delivery.

 5 Spices House